 The Sussex Ox is a country pub outside Brighton with a truly inspirational USP.
 The meat, fruit and vegetables come from their own organic farm less than three miles away from the pub and the menu is quite clearly inspired by the beauty of the produce they receive.
 Does it get much more sustainable than that?

-Moshimo is another of our favorite spots to dine in Brighton, and their efforts towards working more sustainably are no secret.
+Moshimo is another of our favourite spots to dine in Brighton, and their efforts towards working more sustainably are no secret.
 They have won multiple awards for their fresh and ethically sourced fish dishes and are part of the Fishlove campaign; raising awareness of destructive fishing practices around Europe and the rest of the UK.

 Plateau and sister restaurant Mange Tout champion sustainability in many ways.
 From homemade hand wash and soft drinks to becoming menu-less, both venues go above an beyond the norm to work in a more ethical way.
 Ingredients on the menu are often local, seasonal and sometimes even foraged.
 All wine available at both restaurants is natural, meaning the vineyards work organically or in biodynamic ways.
-Try the orange wine option on the menu, it wont disappoint!
+Try the orange wine option on the menu, it won’t disappoint!

 Those that go the extra mile for their foraged ingredients

 Foraging is also central to the heart of the cooking at The Chimney House, which has a loyal following of passionate customers.
-They always endeavor to source ingredients from within Sussex, with fish from Shoreham and Newhaven, fruit and vegetables from local farms and glasshouses, as well as meat from Garlic Wood Farm.
+They always endeavour to source ingredients from within Sussex, with fish from Shoreham and Newhaven, fruit and vegetables from local farms and glasshouses, as well as meat from Garlic Wood Farm.

 Opening in September 2019, Kindling Restaurant is the brainchild of Ramin and Jane Mowstowfi, formerly owners of Food For Friends.
 Kindling sources locally from Sussex producers and uses seasonal foraged produce to create a menu that is as creative as it is kind.